- Young Minds:

 How will the teaching be adapted for my child with SEND?

-Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that learning tasks are adapted to enable your child to access their learning as independently as possible.
+- Class Teachers plan lessons according to the specific needs and abilities of all groups of children in their class, and will ensure that activities are adapted to enable your child to access their learning as independently as possible.

 - Specially trained support staff can implement the teachers modified/adapted planning to support the needs of your child where necessary.